wiomax/cgtools_lipid/README.md

 Quick start
 -----------
-cgtools will *not* run unless a configuration file is specified in argument.
+CGTools will *not* run unless a configuration file is specified in argument.
 The main script should be parsed inside Espresso :

    > Espresso cgtoolsmain.tcl <CONFIG_FILE>